Mexican Crema

 Add the Yogurt.
 Use a wire whisk to mix thoroughly.

-Cover tightly with cheesecloth and Incubate at 100° F. to 116° F. for 36 to 48 hours (depending on desired thickness).
+Cover tightly with cheesecloth and incubate at 100° F. to 116° F. for 36 to 48 hours (depending on desired thickness).

 Instant Pot Preparation